inabikarilibrary/inalib/inapedia/players/japanese/miya.md

 ******Miya******

-Miya is a Japanese player.
+Miya is a Japanese player, maining Nomash.
-His Nomash gameplay is characterized by his aggression and speed.
+His gameplay is characterized by his aggression and speed.
 He was considered one of the strongest players in the world at for a long period of time.

 ****Achievements****